StarDust-Platinum/Poker-Counter/README.md

 # poker
-# A simple tool to count cards in poker games.
+A html-based tool to count cards in poker games.